vaibhavpandeyvpz/tejas/SECURITY.md

 - Avoid public disclosure until a fix is available
 - Give reasonable time for investigation and remediation
-- Coordinate disclosure if the issue affects upstream Ubuntu or third parties
+- Coordinate disclosure if the issue affects upstream Debian or third parties

 We are committed to **responsible, transparent handling** of security issues.